Project Description

 Squirrels make a variety of sounds:

-It is the scampering of their feet on the attic floor that most people hear.
-Most Lakewood, OH homes have walk up attics.
+Most people hear the scampering of their feet on the attic floor.
+Most Lakewood, OH, homes have walk-up attics.
 Newer homes don’t usually have an attic floor.
-This is due to the fact that 2″ x 6″ lumber for joists has been exchanged for 2″ x 4″ lumber.
-Most newer homes in Rocky River and Westlake, Ohio have 2″ x 4″ construction.
-What a lot of the newer homes do have though are overhangs for soffit ventilation.
-Squirrels make noise in the soffits at the time when most people are getting ready in the mornings.
+This is because 2″ x 6″ lumber for joists has been exchanged for 2″ x 4″ lumber.
+Most newer homes in Rocky River and Westlake, Ohio, have 2″ x 4″ construction.
+What a lot of the newer homes do have, though, are overhangs for soffit ventilation.
+Squirrels make noise in the soffits when most people get ready in the mornings.
 It can sound like something is in your walls because the soffits sit lower than the ceiling.

 Other Suspect Sounds

-Just because you hear noises in the walls or ceiling does not mean that you have a squirrel in your house.
-It could just be a tree branch rubbing against the home in the wind.
+Just because you hear noises in the walls or ceiling does not mean you have a squirrel in your house.
+It could be a tree branch rubbing against the home in the wind.
 It can also just be a mouse.
-Never under estimate the sound that a mouse can make through drywall.
+Never underestimate the sound that a mouse can make through drywall.
 Their nighttime gnawing on your wall studs makes it seem like something much larger is on the other side.
 Most calls we receive for nighttime noises in walls end up being mice.
 Other wildlife noises coming from the attic at night could be bats, raccoons, or flying squirrels.
 Tree squirrels will be most active in the morning.
-If you hear noises just after sunrise coming from your attic, you most likely have a tree squirrel infestation.
+If you hear noises coming from your attic just after sunrise, you most likely have a tree squirrel infestation.

 Main Dangers Of A Squirrel Infestation

-- Carriers of disease- Dropping of Flying Squirrel can carry Murine Typhus.
+• Carriers of disease- Dropping of flying squirrels can carry Murine Typhus.

 Squirrel Pests of Ohio

-Grey squirrels, red squirrels, fox squirrels, and flying squirrels reside in Northeast Ohio.
+Grey, red, fox and flying squirrels reside in Northeast Ohio.
 Black squirrels are a color variation of the grey squirrel.
-While it is the grey squirrel that is notorious for entering homes, any one of the four may do so.
+While the grey squirrel is notorious for entering homes, any one of the four may do so.

 Squirrel Trapping Service

-- Squirrels blocked out of their nest can cause a lot of damage trying to get back inside.
+• Squirrels blocked out of their nest can cause much damage when trying to get back inside.
 This is especially true when a mother is separated from her young.
-Red and flying squirrels are less likely to cause any damage trying to chew their way back inside.
+Red and flying squirrels are less likely to cause any damage when trying to chew their way back inside.
 They are simply not strong enough.
 Fox and grey squirrels, on the other hand, can chew and claw their way back into a structure.
 Seal all other potential entry points in conjunction with trapping.
-For instance, squirrels will go right down the chimney if its not capped.
+For instance, squirrels will go right down the chimney if it’s not capped.
 Then they get inside your basement.

 How Many Squirrels Can I Expect To Catch?

 Squirrel nests inside homes are rare during the summer due to excessive high heat in attics.
-Depending on the time of year, their may only be one female nesting inside of your home.
-On average there are 5-6 squirrels nesting inside during the winter months.
+Depending on the time of year, only one female nest may be inside your home.
+On average, 5-6 squirrels are nesting inside during the winter months.